-- (3) The Supreme Court may only make an order under subsection (2)(b) requiring a witness named in the order to give evidence on oath in preliminary proceedings - (a) if the defendant, or Crown law officer, in his or her application for the order has identified a matter in respect of which the witness is to be questioned, has specified why the evidence of the witness is relevant to that matter and has specified why cross-examination, or examination, of the witness is justified; and - (b) if, in a case where the witness is an affected person within the meaning of the Justices Act 1959, the Court is satisfied that exceptional circumstances require the witness to give evidence on oath at preliminary proceedings; and - (c) the Court is satisfied that it is necessary in the interests of justice. - (4) An order under subsection (2)(b) - (a) in respect of a witness who is not an affected person within the meaning of the Justices Act 1959, may limit the matters on which the witness may be examined, cross-examined and re-examined and impose conditions in relation to such examination, cross-examination and re-examination; and - (b) in respect of a witness who is an affected person within the meaning of the Justices
+- (3) The Supreme Court may only make an order under subsection (2)(b) requiring a witness named in the order to give evidence on oath in preliminary proceedings - (a) if the defendant, or Crown law officer, in his or her application for the order has identified a matter in respect of which the witness is to be questioned, has specified why the evidence of the witness is relevant to that matter and has specified why cross-examination, or examination, of the witness is justified; and - (b) if, in a case where the witness is an affected person, the Court is satisfied that exceptional circumstances require the witness to give evidence on oath at preliminary proceedings; and - (c) the Court is satisfied that it is necessary in the interests of justice. - (4) An order under subsection (2)(b) - (a) in respect of a witness who is not an affected person, may limit the matters on which the witness may be examined, cross-examined and re-examined and impose conditions in relation to such examination, cross-examination and re-examination; and

-Act 1959, must limit the matters on which the witness may be examined, cross-examined and re-examined and may impose conditions in relation to such examination, cross-examination and re-examination.

-(5) If the Supreme Court makes an order under subsection (2)(b), the Court is to remand the defendant in custody or admit him or her on bail to appear before justices, at the time and on the day specified in the order.
+- (b) in respect of a witness who is an affected person, must limit the matters on which the witness may be examined, cross-examined and re-examined and may impose conditions in relation to such examination, cross-examination and re-examination. - (5) If the Supreme Court makes an order under subsection (2)(b), the Court is to remand the defendant in custody or admit him or her on bail to appear before justices, at the time and on the day specified in the order. - (6) In this section - affected person means the following: